If you're looking for auto body shop business insurance, we can get you free quotes.

 - Do you use computers to mix paint?

-- Backup copies of all customer and vendor records, including computer records, should be made and stored off site.
+As an added precaution, you should have backup copies of all customer and vendor records, including computer records, stored off-site.

-Premises liability exposure: Your biggest concerns are slips and falls.
+Premises liability exposure: Your biggest concerns for your premises liability are slips and falls.
+To reduce the chances of someone taking a nasty fall, you should...

 - Set up a customer waiting area.